 6 Keys to Prioritizing Chatbot Deployments- [Podcast]

 Overview: This week on digital conversations with billy bateman we are joined by Amanda Stevens conversational designer for Master of Code.
-She walks through 6 keys to qualifying a use case for conversational AI.
+She walks through 6 keys to prioritizing a use case for conversational AI.

 Guest: Amanda Stevens– A charismatic, creative, and driven leader with strong experience in conversation design, Natural LanguageProcessing (NLP) design and optimization.
 Amanda is passionate about designing AI solutions to educate, engageand inform users.
 She is a self-motivated individual committed to teamwork and achieving measurable results.